Loyal Southgate sticks with players he trusts

 Last updated on .From the section England

-England may have left the World Cup in Qatar broken once again after the disappointment of defeat to France in the quarter-final but manager Gareth Southgate obviously believes nothing needs fixing.
+England may have left the World Cup in Qatar broken once again after the disappointment of defeat by France in the quarter-final but manager Gareth Southgate obviously believes nothing needs fixing.

 Southgate's squad for the Euro 2024 qualifiers away to Italy in Naples and against Ukraine at Wembley is heavy on loyalty to the England team that performed creditably in Qatar despite falling short once more.